joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Level 4 is Managing, Measuring, Mainstreaming, Mission-oriented, Mass-scale Usage.

-* Infrastructure is managed and measured in concert with explicit mission statements, especially OKRs (Objectives and Key Results) and KPIs (Key Performance Indicators).
+* Infrastructure is managed and measured in concert with explicit mission statements.
+Good candidates are [OKRs (Objectives and Key Results)](https://github.com/joelparkerhenderson/objectives_and_key_results), [KPI (Key Performance Indicator) metrics](ttps://github.com/joelparkerhenderson/key_performance_indicator), and a [Strategic Balanced Scorecard](https://github.com/joelparkerhenderson/strategic_balanced_scorecard).

 * Team members can easily use scoreboards, dashboards, metrics, measurments, and similar data-driven tooling to run, upgrade, and verify IaC code.
+IT executive leadership can easily use rollup systems to prove IT-business capabilities and cost justifications.

 * Code quality is consistently measured and tested using continuous delivery tooling, automated code quality vetting, scaling benchmarking, etc.